On Tilted Losses in Machine Learning: Theory and Applications: Solving TERM

 In this section, we develop first-order batch (Section~\ref{sec:solver:batch}) and stochastic (Section~\ref{sec:solver:stochastic}) optimization methods for solving TERM, and rigorously analyze the effects that $t$ has on the convergence of these methods.

 Recall that in Section~\ref{sec:property:general}, we discuss the Lipschitzness, convexity, and smoothness properties of TERM. $t$-tilted loss remains strongly convex for $t>0,$ so long as the original loss function is strongly convex.
 On the other hand, for sufficiently large negative $t$, the $t$-tilted loss becomes non-convex.
 Hence, while the $t$-tilted solutions for positive $t$ are unique, the objective may have multiple (spurious) local minima for negative $t$ even if the original loss function is strongly convex.
-For negative $t$, we seek the solution for which the parametric set of $t$-tilted solutions obtained by sweeping $t \in \mathbb{R}$ remains continuous (as in Figure~\ref{fig:example}a-c).
-To this end, for negative $t$, we solve TERM by smoothly decreasing $t$ from $0$ ensuring that the solutions form a continuum in $\mathbb{R}^d$.
+For negative $t$, we seek the solution for which the parametric set of $t$-tilted solutions obtained by sweeping $t \in \mathbb{R}$ {(i.e., $\breve{\theta}(t)$ defined in Eq.~\eqref{eq: opt_obj})} remains continuous (as in Figure~\ref{fig:example}a-c {and Figure~\ref{fig:toy1}}).
+To this end, for negative $t$, we solve TERM by smoothly decreasing $t$ from $0$ observing that the solutions form a continuum in $\mathbb{R}^d$ empirically.
 Despite the non-convexity of TERM with $t < 0$, we find that this approach produces effective solutions to multiple real-world problems in Section~\ref{sec:experiments}.
-Additionally, as the objective remains smooth, it is still relatively efficient to solve.
-We plot the convergence with $t$ on a toy problem in Figure~\ref{fig:solving}.
+Additionally, as the objective remains smooth, it is still relatively efficient to solve. {On the toy problem studied in Figure~\ref{fig:toy1}}, we plot the convergence with $t$ in Figure~\ref{fig:solving} below.